explorer436/explorer-git-repo/HelpfulTools.md

 		* Open in Vim
 		* Vim plugin for Visual Studio Code (this cuts down the pain of setting up something like Emacs)
 		* Markdown preview
-* jEdit : Plugins: Project Viewer (Not as useful as other editors - Visual Studio Code is probably better)
+* (ignore this) jEdit : Plugins: Project Viewer (Not as useful as other editors - Visual Studio Code is probably better)

 Text editors